The Australian Institute of Family Studies (AIFS) reports that gender-based child custody statistics reveal the following:

 Father’s role in child custody:

-• Joint custody is awarded to fathers in about 7% of situations.
+- Joint custody is awarded to fathers in around 7% of cases.

 Additional data shows:

-• The court system determines custody arrangements by just 3% of separated parents, primarily those dealing with family violence, child safety concerns, and other intricate problems.
+- The court system determines custody arrangements in only 3% of separation cases, primarily those dealing with separation involving family violence, child safety concerns, and other intricate problems.

-It’s important to remember that custody decisions are individualized, and there’s no universally applicable approach.
+Whilst these statistics do indicate certain trends, it is important to remember that custody decisions are individualized and that there is no universally applicable approach.

-Why Do Mothers Have Higher Custody Statistics Than Fathers?
+Why Do Mothers Have Higher Custody Rates Than Fathers?

 Reasons for higher custody rates for mothers compared to fathers in Australia include: